KevinOConnor/can2040/docs/Code_Overview.md

 ## PIO "rx" state machine

-The main task of the PIO "sync" state machine is to relay bits on the CAN bus to the ARM processing core.
+The main task of the PIO "rx" state machine is to relay bits on the CAN bus to the ARM processing core.
 The state machine reads bits from the "CAN rx" line after each "sample" irq and accumulates the data in the rx fifo.
 After every 10 raw input bits the ARM core is notified